visualboyadvance-m/visualboyadvance-m/README.md

 ## CONTRIBUTING

-Please keep in mind that this app needs to run on Windows, Linux and Mac OS X at the very least, so code should be portable and/or use the appropriate `#ifdef`s and the like when needed.
+Please keep in mind that this app needs to run on Windows, Linux and macOS at the very least, so code should be portable and/or use the appropriate `#ifdef`s and the like when needed.